HOW MUCH DIDACTIC TIME IS THERE? ARE RESIDENTS PROTECTED FROM OTHER OBLIGATIONS DURING SCHEDULED TEACHING SESSIONS?

 HOW MUCH OB DO YOU DO?

 Our residents far exceed the number of deliveries required for family medicine residency graduates.
-The average number of deliveries completed by our last two graduating classes was just under 100.
+The average number of deliveries completed by our last two graduating classes was 90.
 Residents also get experience with the full spectrum of labor management, vacuum assisted deliveries, and assisting with Cesarean sections.
 Residents do 1.5 high volume months of obstetrics training at Valley Medical Center, the local county hospital.
 Three of our core family medicine faculty have active maternity care practices.
 Two of our family medicine faculty perform C-sections as primary surgeon.

 Do residents rotate AT HOSPITALS OTHER THAN O’CONNOR HOSPITAL?